GG24: Structure, Strategy and Timeline

 TL;DR

-• Hybrid Model – Gitcoin will directly operate 1+ OSS-focused domain(s) and open 4–6 additional domains for community operators.
+• Hybrid Model: Gitcoin will directly propose 1+ OSS-focused domain(s) and open 4–6 additional domains for community operators.

-• Funding Commitment – Minimum $1.3M from gitcoin.eth, majority to OSS; every approved community domain receives funding.
+• Funding Commitment – Minimum $1.3M from gitcoin.eth, with GTC holders ratifying the funding amounts to each domain.

 • Governance – GTC holders vote on domains through Snapshot.